The author is Compliance Director, UGP Brasil, Chicago, USA

 These factors include “the adequacy and effectiveness of the corporation’s compliance program at the time of the offense.
 As well as at the time of a charging decision” 3 and the corporation’s remedial efforts “to implement an adequate and effective corporate compliance program or to improve an existing one.”

 Conduct risk assessments

-To establish an effective program is mandatory that organization knows what compliance areas pose the highest risks.
+To establish an effective program is mandatory.
+An organization must know what compliance areas pose the highest risks.
 Once identified these areas, the organization can focus its resources to address them.
 Therefore, corporate compliance is about managing risk.
 As the risks are always changing is important to regularly conduct assessments.

 The Association of Corporate Counsel (ACC) 5 suggests conducting a formal assessment process to evaluate factors including:

 The ACC suggests conducting a risk assessment once a year.
-Once your leadership team has identified the highest risk factors, you can take the necessary actions to mitigate those risks and ensure compliance.
+Your leadership team has to identify high risk factors.
+Then you can take the necessary actions to mitigate those risks and ensure compliance.
 This can help your organization proactively prevent compliance violations.

 1. Rutgers School of Law, Compliance and Ethics Programs for Government Organizations – Lessons from the Private Sector (Ney Jersey: Rutgers Center for Government Compliance and Ethics, 2010), 7.

 2. U.S. Department of Justice, Evaluation of Corporate Compliance Programs (Washington-DC: Guidance Document, 2019), 1.

 3. Justice Manual 9-28.000, Principles of Federal Prosecution of Business Organizations, available at https://www.justice.gov/jm/jm-9-28000-principles federal-prosecution-business-organization

 Get your articles published here.
 Write to us now to email@example.com